-Changes in observation error standard deviation and correlation length scale with height re main qualitatively similar to Case 1.

-• Given that the background error standard deviations and correlation length scales in Case 1 are believed to be too large and long, it is likely that the true observation error statistics have larger standard deviations and longer length scales than those calculated in Case 1.
+- Changes in observation error standard deviation and correlation length scale with height remain qualitatively similar to case 1. - Given that the background error standard deviations and correlation length scales in case 1 are believed to be too large and long, it is likely that the true observation error statistics have larger standard deviations and longer length scales than those calculated in case 1.

-483 c.
-Case 3 - The effect of the superobservations
+c.
+Case 3-The effect of the superobservations

-The creation of the superobservations, discussed in section 3, results in an observation error that is only independent of the background error if the errors in the background states used in the calculation of each superobservation are of the same magnitude and are fully correlated (Berger and Forsythe 2004).
+The creation of the superobservations, discussed in section 3b, results in an observation error that is only independent of the background error if the errors in the background states used in the calculation of each superobservation are of the same magnitude and are fully correlated (Berger and Forsythe 2004).
 This assumption is true at close range to the radar, but it is possible that it is violated at far range resulting in increased observation error correlation length scales.
-To determine if the superobservations have this effect we consider the results from Case 3, where the assimilation uses thinned raw data.
-We return to using the 'New' background error statistics.
+To determine if the superobservations have this effect we consider the results from case 3, where the assimilation uses thinned raw data.
+We return to using the new background error statistics.

-Table 2 shows that the average standard deviation for this case is very similar to that of Case 1.
-However, the correlation length scale is slightly reduced compared to Case 1 (Figure 3).
-This suggests that the use of superobservations may introduce some observation error correlation, but does not appear to be the main source of correlations.
+Table 2 shows that the average standard deviation for this case is very similar to that of case 1.
+However, the correlation length scale is slightly reduced compared to case 1 (Fig. 3).
+This suggests that the use of superobservations may introduce some observation error correlation but does not appear to be the main source of correlations.

-Figure 4 shows that the standard deviations for individual elevations are similar to those found in Case 1.
+Figure 4 shows that the standard deviations for individual elevations are similar to those found in case 1.
 In general we find that the use of the thinned data results in slightly shorter observation error correlation length scales for observations that are at lower elevations and far range.
-For example, Figure 12 shows, for the 2^{o} elevation, that the use of the superobservations has little impact on the correlation length scale at short range.
-However, at far range the correlation length scale for Case 1 is approximately 5km longer than that for Case 3.
+For example, Fig. 12 shows, for the 2° elevation, that the use of the superobservations has little impact on the correlation length scale at short range.
+However, at far range the correlation length scale for case 1 is approximately 5 km longer than that for case 3.
 This result supports our hypothesis that the use of superobservations increases the observation error correlation length scale at far range.
 This is a result of the invalid assumption that the errors in the background states used in the superobservation creation are of the same magnitude and fully correlated.

-From Table 2 we see that the average along-beam observation error standard deviation is similar to that found using the data from Case 1.
+From Table 2 we see that the average along-beam observation error standard deviation is similar to that found using the data from case 1.
 Figure 7 shows that the correlation length scale is also slightly reduced.

-Figure 8 shows that the standard deviations for separate elevations are similar to Case 1.
-Figures 10 and 11 show that using the raw observations results in a similar shaped correlation function to Case 1 but with a slightly reduced length scale.
+Figure 8 shows that the standard deviations for separate elevations are similar to case 1.
+Figures 10 and 11 show that using the raw observations results in a similarly shaped correlation function to case 1 but with a slightly reduced length scale.
 The exception is the highest elevation (closest range) where the length scales are slightly larger.
 These results suggest that using the superobservation has the opposite effect, namely the introduction of correlation at far range, but a reduction of correlation in the higher elevations.

-516 We have calculated observation error statistics using thinned raw observations.
-We find that:
+We have calculated observation error statistics using thinned raw observations.
+We make these findings:

-- Using thinned raw data has little impact on the estimated observation error standard deviations; these are similar to Case 1. - In general, horizontal correlation length scales at far range are reduced.
-This implies that using superobservations introduces correlated error at far range, possibly as a result of an invalid assumption in the superobservation creation. - In general along-beam correlation length scales are reduced for the lower elevations, however they slightly increased for the 6^o beam.
+- Using thinned raw data has little impact on the estimated observation error standard deviations; this is similar to case 1. - In general, horizontal correlation length scales at far range are reduced.
+This implies that using superobservations introduces correlated error at far range, possibly as a result of an invalid assumption in the superobservation creation.